 \subsection{Robustness to adversarial samples}

-Recent studies in adversarial samples~\citep{akhtar2018threat} find imperceptible perturbations in input images can completely fool the deep learning models.
-We conduct an experiment on robustness with adversarial samples.
-Instead of defending the adversarial attacks, the purpose of this experiment is to evaluate the robustness of MPSN.
-We add adversarial perturbations to our dataset, which are computed by the Fast Gradient Sign Method (FGSM) \citep{goodfellow2015explaining}:
+Recent studies on adversarial samples~\citep{akhtar2018threat} found that imperceptible perturbations in input images can completely fool the deep learning models.
+We conducted an experiment on robustness with adversarial samples.
+Instead of defending the adversarial attacks, the purpose of this experiment was to evaluate the robustness of MPSN.
+We added adversarial perturbations to our dataset, which are computed by the fast gradient sign method (FGSM) \citep{goodfellow2015explaining}:

 where $\epsilon \in [0,1]$.
 In Fig.~\ref{fig3}, with the $\epsilon$ increasing, the attack effect also increases; thus the $AP_{50}$ decreases.
-It is worth noting that the $AP_{50}$ of MPSN is always higher than FCHD among different $\epsilon$.
+It is worth noting that the $AP_{50}$ of MPSN is always higher than FCHD for different $\epsilon$.
 It means that no matter how great this attack is, MPSN can achieve a better performance compared with FCHD.
 At $\epsilon=0$ level, the attack effects disappear.
 At $\epsilon=0.4$ level, MPSN converges to higher accuracy.
-Correspondingly, the detailed effects against adversarial perturbations are visualized in Fig.~\ref{fig4}.
-In fact, to some extent, the blue areas in heatmaps can represent the head positions.
-It can be seen that with the increasing perturbations, the heatmaps become inaccurate, which confirms the decrease of AP in Fig.~\ref{fig3}.
+Detailed effects against adversarial perturbations are visualized in Fig.~\ref{fig4}.
+To some extent, the blue areas in heatmaps can represent the head positions.
+With the increasing perturbations, the heatmaps become inaccurate, which confirms the decrease of AP in Fig.~\ref{fig3}.
 However, it looks like that the second row (frame difference) is less affected by the perturbations because the motion area is significant.
-Perhaps it reduces the perturbations and results in the higher accuracy in Fig.~\ref{fig3}.
+Perhaps it reduces the perturbations and results in higher accuracy in Fig.~\ref{fig3}.

-We utilize the Non-I.I.D.
+We used the Non-I.I.D.
 Index (NI)~\citep{HE2021107383} to evaluate the robustness in Fig.~\ref{fig3}:

 and

 where $g_\theta$ represents the feature extractor of MPSN and $g_\varphi$ represents the feature extractor of FCHD.
 The superscript $\bm{a}$ represents the input image after attack, $\overline{(\cdot)}$ represents the first order moment, $\rm{std}$ is the standard deviation function and $\|\cdot\|_2$ represents the 2-norm.
 Eq.~\eqref{NI} measures the feature difference between original images and adversarial samples.